LordHarsh/Matrix/README.md

 # Matrix

-Its one of my first project.
-A java implementation to calculate inverse of a n*n matrix.
+- It's one of my first projects.
+- A Java implementation to calculate the inverse of an n*n matrix.